 About me

-Lucas has collaborated with globally recognized brands including OpenAI, WhatsApp, Instagram, Meta / Ray-Ban, Red Bull, KidSuper, O Boticário, Dove, Netflix, Verizon, Samsung, Budweiser, McDonald's, Estée Lauder, Huggies, Spotify, Walgreens, Etsy, Shutterfly, Procter & Gamble, Smirnoff, and Four Seasons.
+Lucas has collaborated with globally recognized brands including OpenAI, WhatsApp, Instagram, Meta / Ray-Ban, Red Bull, KidSuper, O Boticário, Dove, Netflix, Verizon, Samsung, Budweiser, McDonald's, Estée Lauder, Huggies, Spotify, Walgreens, Etsy, Shutterfly, Procter & Gamble, Smirnoff, Campari, and Four Seasons.

-Narrative & Festival Recognition
+Narrative & Documentary

 Music Videos & Artistic Projects